Last updated on June 7th, 2026 at 05:50 am

 What If You Have No Equity or You’re Underwater?

-You’re asking: “My house is worth $220,000 and I owe $220,000 (or more).
-Will the trustee even approve a sale?”
+Your house is worth $220,000 and you owe $220,000 or more.
+Will the trustee even approve a sale?
+Yes.
+But the calculus is different.

-Examples: You’re 6 months behind on the mortgage (sale pays arrears).
+You need to show the court a reason beyond “I want to sell.”
+Examples: You’re 6 months behind on the mortgage and a sale pays arrears.
 You can’t afford the home anymore and stopping the bleeding helps the plan.
-You’re relocating for work and need to free up mental/financial stress.
+You’re relocating for work and need to free up financial stress.

 Real scenario: You owe $235,000 on a $220,000 house (underwater $15,000).
 You want to sell and rent instead, freeing up $500/month.
-Your attorney files motion showing: lower rent ($800/month vs. mortgage + taxes $1,300/month), improved plan payment certainty ($500/month freed up), no risk of foreclosure derailing the plan.
+Attorney files motion showing: lower rent ($800/month vs. mortgage + taxes $1,300/month), improved plan payment certainty.
+Judge approves.
+You sell, take the $15,000 loss on closing, and move into a rental.
+Your plan is now stable instead of fragile.

 Bottom line: Equity helps, but lack of equity doesn’t block sales.
 You just need a court-friendly reason beyond “I want out.”
+If back taxes are also stacking on top of the underwater situation, our guide on selling with back taxes in Texas covers how those get handled at closing alongside the mortgage payoff.

 Timeline Checklist: Motion to Close